queer_scribbling: Pluto. Infrared photo showing a ring of blue against a black background. (pillowfort)

 Potentially of interest:

-Coy shared [link] that TAAP has added Dreamwidth as an option for the monthly Pride Chats.
+Coy shared that TTAP has added Dreamwidth as an option for the monthly Pride Chats.

-Siggy shared [link] an AUREA article looking how the definition of platonic varies.
+Siggy shared an AUREA article looking at how the definition of platonic varies.

 Hitching Post